25Jayesh10/Data_Lineage_Analyzer/document/procedures.md

 ### Business Logic

-The stored procedure `sp_sum_client_orders` calculates the total sum of client orders for a specified client within a given date range, applying a 5% discount to orders exceeding $750.
-It iterates through each order for the designated client, placed between the `@from_date` and `@to_date` parameters, accumulating the total.
-Orders over $750 are discounted before being added to the grand total, effectively reflecting a bulk order discount program for high-value client purchases.
-The procedure returns the final discounted sum of all qualifying orders.
+The stored procedure `sp_sum_client_orders` calculates the total value of orders for a given client within a specified date range, applying a 5% discount to orders exceeding $750.
+It iterates through the `client_orders` table, summing the `total_price` of each qualifying order.
+Orders below $750 are included at their full price, while those above $750 contribute 95% of their value to the final total.
+The procedure returns the discounted grand total.
+Note that the provided code snippet is incomplete; it does not explicitly return the calculated `@grand_total`.

 ---